MIG and TIG are two common welding methods with similar-sounding names in the world of welding.

 In contrast, MIG welders commonly use a blend of argon and carbon dioxide (e.g. 75% argon, 25% CO2).
 The small amount of CO2 provides better penetration and stabilizes the arc.
 (Read more on gases used for MIG welding)

-Another aspect of using a shielding gas, the flow rate must be properly set.
+Another aspect of using a shielding gas, is the flow rate must be properly set.

 A MIG weld typically uses 35 to 50 cubic feet per hour.
 In contrast, a TIG welder shielding gas flow of 15 to 25 cubic feet per hour will cover most applications.